Tax on Lenders of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

 A purchase money mortgage is a mortgage used to buy the underlying real estate.
 A nonpurchase money mortgage is a mortgage secured by real estate but was not used to purchase it.

-1. bad debt deduction: If the net bid price, equal to the bid price minus sales expenses, is less than the mortgage, then the lender will have a bad debt deduction equal to the difference, if the lender can show that the remaining debt is uncollectable.
+1. bad debt deduction: If the net bid price, equal to the bid price minus sales expenses, is less than the mortgage, the lender will have a bad debt deduction equal to the difference if the lender can show that the remaining debt is uncollectable.

-2. capital gain or loss: The foreclosure is treated as an exchange of the mortgage for the foreclosed property, so a capital gain or loss will equal the difference between the fair market value (FMV) of the property and the mortgage amount.
+2. capital gain or loss: The foreclosure is treated as an exchange of the mortgage for the foreclosed property, so a capital gain or loss = the difference between the fair market value (FMV) of the property and the mortgage amount.

-Whether the lender has a capital gain or loss on the property is determined by comparing the matching bid price against the fair market value of the property.
-If the bid price exceeds the FMV, then the lender has a capital loss; if the bid price is less than the fair market value of the property, then the lender has a capital gain.
+Whether the lender has a capital gain or loss on the property is determined by comparing the matching bid price against the FMV of the property.
+The lender has a capital loss if the bid price exceeds the FMV; a capital gain if the bid price is less than the FMV.

 Example: Calculating Capital Gain or Bad Debt Losses on a Nonpurchase Money Mortgage